All food premises within the Sheffield city boundary must register with us 28 days before opening.

 Childminder food business registration

-Once your registration is submitted you don’t have to wait for the inspection to begin trading.
-When you have registered we will take a look at your registration form to determine the level of risk your business operations may pose to the public.
+Once we have received your registration form it will be risk assessed to determine the level of risk your business operation(s) may pose to the public.
 Examples of high risk businesses include:

 - pubs serving meals